venilnoronha/nginmesh/README.md

-# NGINX Streaming Architecture with Istio Service Mesh
+# NGINX Architecture with Istio Service Mesh
 This repository provides an implementation of a NGINX based service mesh (nginMesh).  nginMesh is compatible with Istio.
 It leverages NGINX as a sidecar proxy.

 ## What is Service Mesh and Istio?
 Please check https://istio.io for a detailed explanation of the service mesh.

 ## Production Status
-The current version of nginMesh is designed to work with Istio release 0.7.1.
+The current version of nginMesh is designed to work with Istio release 0.8.0.
 It should not be used in production environments.

 ## Architecture
 The diagram below depicts how an NGINX sidecar proxy is implemented.
 Sidecar uses the open source version of NGINX compiled with modules for tracing and monitoring.
-In 0.7.2 release, nginMesh leverages Kafka for delivery traffic metrics across the Service Mesh.
-Security features, such as mTLS authentication are planned in upcoming releases.

 ![Alt text](/images/nginx_sidecar.png?raw=true "NGINX Sidecar")